rmsk2/rustpwman/README.md

 - `pwgen` is one of the strings `base64`, `hex`, `numeric` or `special`
 - `clip_cmd` is a string which specifies a command that can be used to write the current contents of the clipboard to stdout.
 - `copy_cmd` is a string which specifies a command that can be used to transfer the data sent to it via stdin to the clipboard.
-- `viewer_cmd` is a string which specifies a command that can be used to show an image, when the `qrcode` feature is active.
+- `viewer_cmd` is a string which specifies a command that can be used to open PNG files and URLs in an application which can display them.
+See below what apps can be used on the three OSs supported by `rustpwman`.
 This entry is optional.
+If it is not set opening a browser from a URL and displaying QR codes will not work.
 - `temlpate_strings` is array of strings which are recognized by `rustpwman` as template strings.
 This entry is optional.
 If it is missing default values are used for the set of template strings.
 - `bkp_file_name` is a string which specifies the name of a file in which to store automatic backup when the `writebackup` feature is active.
 This entry is optional.
 - See [below](#webdav-support) for an explanation of  the `webdav_xx` entries.